-Other forwards in the Swedish fixed-income market are forward contracts on bonds and on treasury bills.
+Other forwards in the Swedish fixed income market are forward contracts on bonds and on treasury bills.
 These contracts are binding agreements to buy or sell government bonds, mortgage bonds or treasury bills at a specified date in the future.

 Relative to the turnover of IMM-FRAs, the market in bond and treasury-bill forwards is not especially large.
-The average turnover in bond forwards with government bonds as the underlying asset also fell from SEK 27 billion per day to SEK 19 billion per day between 2008 and 2009.
-The turnover in forwards with mortgage bonds as the underlying asset averaged SEK 7 billion per day in 2009.
-This was a decrease of SEK 2 billion per day compared with the previous year.
+However, the average turnover in bond forwards with government bonds as the underlying asset increased somewhat from SEK 19 billion per day to SEK 23 billion per day between 2009 and 2010.
+The turnover in forwards with mortgage bonds as the underlying asset increased from an average of SEK 7 billion per day in 2009 to SEK 8 billion per day in 2010.

-The turnover in treasury-bill forwards fell from SEK 153 million per day to SEK 116 million per day between 2008 and 2009.
+On the other hand, the turnover in treasury-bill forwards fell from SEK 120 million per day to SEK 102 million per day between 2009 and 2010.
 Viewed in a longer perspective, the turnover in treasury-bill forwards has decreased since 2000.
-The likely explanation for this is the gradual increase in the use of IMM-FRAs.
+The likely explanation for this is the increase in the use of IMM-FRAs.
 During the last two years, a lower turnover in the underlying treasury bills may also explain the lower turnover in forwards.